How Many Lawn Signs Do I Need For My Campaign?

 1,040/6= 173

 This is your base number of needed signs.
 Before settling on a total number to order, however, also consider how you will realistically get your signs into the hands of your supporters, and the price breaks associated with the number of signs you’ll be ordering.
-Consider your above total your base number of signs.
+Consider the total above as your base number of signs.